-The Great Market Hall in Budapest has been nominated to the first place on cnn’s travel guide in 2013. http://travel.cnn.com/europes-amazing-city-markets-354731/
+The Great Market Hall in Budapest was nominated the first place on CNN’s travel guide in 2013 and has ever since been mentioned among the best market halls in various travel magazines.

 The Idea

-Budapest has experienced a rapid economic growth, transport and trade expansion took place in Hungary.
-Elegant palaces and miserable bed passes characterized this era in the same time, while preparing for a spectacular presentation of the Millennium.
-The city leaders urged generous gestures to solve the market problem in Budapest.
+Not only did Budapest experience a rapid economic growth, there was also an amazing expansion in transport and trade in the capital and overall in Hungary.
+Elegant palaces and miserable housing, glamour and grit characterised this era at the same time, while preparing for a spectacular celebration of the Millennium, the 1000th birthday of the foundation of the Hungarian kingdom.
+The city leaders urged to solve the market problem in Budapest.

-Numerous open and covered markets used to operate without hygiene and quality control in Budapest until 1879, when the Public Food Committe was founded to take control of the markets.
-Mayor Charles Kamermayer took part in the committee personally, and the proposal for a functional hall system based on foreign examples has been determined in 1883.
+Numerous open and covered markets operated in the 1870s without hygiene and quality control in Budapest until 1879, when the Public Food Committee was founded to take control of the city markets and regulate food trades.
+Mayor Karoly Kamermayer, the first mayor of Budapest took part in the committee personally, and the proposal to build a functional hall based on foreign examples was accepted in 1883.

-To build accessible markets and halls, respecting the conscious urban planning and using the existing urban fabric while maintaining the uniqueness of Budapest was first suggested by Besnier de la Pontonerie, French engineer in his memoirs in 1872.
-He adopted a French model of easily accessible markets to provide fresh, healthy, affordable food in the city.
+To build accessible markets and market halls, while respecting the conscious urban planning and using the existing urban context of the city to maintain the uniqueness of Budapest was first suggested by Besnier de la Pontonerie, a French engineer in his memoirs in 1872.
+Kamermayer, a passionate Hungarian, adopted a French model of easily accessible markets to provide fresh, healthy, affordable food in the city.

 Building of Great Market Hall